rugk/threema-msgapi-sdk-php/README.md

 ### Creating a connection with advanced options
 **Attention:** These settings change internal values of the TLS connection.
 Choosing wrong settings can weaken the TLS connection or prevent a successful connection to the server.
 Use them with care!

 Each of the additional options shown below is optional.
-You can leave it out or use `null` to use the default value for this option.
+You can leave it out or use `null` to use the default value determinated by cURL for this option.

 ```php
 use Threema\MsgApi\Connection;